-Kraft Foods Group Inc. (KRFT) is putting its Breakstone’s sour cream and cottage cheese business up for sale, less than two weeks after its predecessor’s split, said people with knowledge of the situation.
+Kraft Foods Group Inc. (KRFT:US) is putting its Breakstone’s sour cream and cottage cheese business up for sale, less than two weeks after its predecessor’s split, said people with knowledge of the situation.

 Kraft may sell a few smaller brands as the company starts to focus on its top-selling labels following the break-up, according to one of the people.
 The company, led by Chief Executive Officer Tony Vernon, plans to boost marketing spending on more popular banners such as Kraft Macaroni & Cheese, Velveeta, Jell-O and Oscar Mayer.

 “They will continue to focus on the power brands,” Ken Shea, an analyst with Bloomberg Industries, said in a telephone interview.
 “I think there will be ongoing pruning, especially if there is a slowdown and their leverage starts to get too high.”